2,392 Shares in Union Pacific Co. (NYSE:UNP) Purchased by Empire Financial Management Company LLC

 Empire Financial Management Company LLC purchased a new stake in Union Pacific Co.
 (NYSE:UNP – Free Report) in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor purchased 2,392 shares of the railroad operator’s stock, valued at approximately $481,000.

-A number of other hedge funds also recently modified their holdings of the company.
-MAS Advisors LLC bought a new stake in Union Pacific in the 1st quarter valued at $233,000.
-Roundview Capital LLC increased its stake in Union Pacific by 3.8% in the first quarter.
-Roundview Capital LLC now owns 16,608 shares of the railroad operator’s stock valued at $4,537,000 after acquiring an additional 614 shares during the period.
-Dakota Wealth Management acquired a new position in Union Pacific in the first quarter worth about $569,000.
-Candriam Luxembourg S.C.A. lifted its stake in Union Pacific by 3.7% during the first quarter.
-Candriam Luxembourg S.C.A. now owns 47,144 shares of the railroad operator’s stock worth $12,880,000 after purchasing an additional 1,664 shares during the period.
-Finally, Mather Group LLC. boosted its holdings in Union Pacific by 10.1% during the first quarter.
-Mather Group LLC. now owns 1,745 shares of the railroad operator’s stock valued at $477,000 after purchasing an additional 160 shares in the last quarter.
+A number of other hedge funds also recently modified their holdings of UNP.
+MAS Advisors LLC bought a new position in Union Pacific in the first quarter worth $233,000.
+Roundview Capital LLC lifted its holdings in shares of Union Pacific by 3.8% during the 1st quarter.
+Roundview Capital LLC now owns 16,608 shares of the railroad operator’s stock worth $4,537,000 after acquiring an additional 614 shares during the period.
+Dakota Wealth Management acquired a new stake in shares of Union Pacific during the 1st quarter valued at about $569,000.
+Candriam Luxembourg S.C.A. increased its stake in Union Pacific by 3.7% in the first quarter.
+Candriam Luxembourg S.C.A. now owns 47,144 shares of the railroad operator’s stock valued at $12,880,000 after acquiring an additional 1,664 shares during the period.
+Finally, Mather Group LLC. raised its position in Union Pacific by 10.1% in the first quarter.
+Mather Group LLC. now owns 1,745 shares of the railroad operator’s stock worth $477,000 after purchasing an additional 160 shares in the last quarter.
 Institutional investors own 84.04% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, June 30th.
-Investors of record on Wednesday, May 31st were issued a dividend of $1.30 per share.
-The ex-dividend date of this dividend was Tuesday, May 30th.
-This represents a $5.20 dividend on an annualized basis and a dividend yield of 2.52%.
-Union Pacific’s payout ratio is 45.94%.
+The business also recently declared a quarterly dividend, which was paid on Friday, June 30th.
+Shareholders of record on Wednesday, May 31st were paid a $1.30 dividend.
+This represents a $5.20 dividend on an annualized basis and a yield of 2.52%.
+The ex-dividend date was Tuesday, May 30th.
+Union Pacific’s payout ratio is currently 45.94%.

 Union Pacific Corporation, through its subsidiary, Union Pacific Railroad Company, operates in the railroad business in the United States.
 The company offers transportation services for grain and grain products, fertilizers, food and refrigerated products, and coal and renewables to grain processors, animal feeders, ethanol producers, and other agricultural users; petroleum, and liquid petroleum gases; and construction products, industrial chemicals, plastics, forest products, specialized products, metals and ores, soda ash, and sand, as well as finished automobiles, automotive parts, and merchandise in intermodal containers.